 Welcome to Adulthood

-This guide will give you basic information on your legal rights and responsibilities when you reach the age of 18 and are considered an adult.
+This guide provides students with basic information on their legal rights and responsibilities when they reach the age of 18 and are considered adults.
+Teachers and school administrators, please request a presentation for your senior class with a volunteer attorney.
 New topics include:

 - Protected Speech